 - Robust content and reliable interpretation

-However, there are a couple of quick actions that any website developer for a nonprofit organization can take if they want to increase accessibility.
-Learning from the WCAG core principles, your top priority should be improving user experience.
-Consider the following quick ways you can improve your nonprofit website’s accessibility:
+Considering these WCAG core principles, your top priority should be improving user experience.
+Consider the following quick ways you can prioritize user experience to improve your nonprofit website’s accessibility:

-- Make sure that all non-text content also comes with a text alternative.
+- Make sure that all non-written content also comes with a text alternative.
 This applies to graphics, images, videos, and audio components of your website.

 - Ensure that all page titles are clear and entry fields include the necessary instructions.
 You want to make your nonprofit website as easy to use as possible for your supporters.
-They should know exactly when they land on your online donation page and should be able to fill out the giving form with ease.
+They should know exactly how to find your online donation page and should be able to fill out the giving form with ease.

 - Design an intuitive and easily navigable menu.
-This is a great place to organize all of your most popular landing pages so that users can quickly access the content that they are seeking.
-Splitting your main menu by audience type is a helpful way to organize your site content.
+This is a great place to organize all of your most popular landing pages so that users can quickly access the content they want.